r-aamir/freelancer-oauth2-client/README.md

 ### Authorization Code Grant

 The authorization code grant type is the most common grant type used when authenticating users with freelancer service.
-This grant type utilizes a client (this library), a server (the service provider), and a resource owner (the user with credentials to a protected—or owned—resource) to request access to resources owned by the user.
+This grant type utilizes a client (this library), a server (the service provider), and a resource owner (the user with credentials to a protected or owned resource) to request access to resources owned by the user.
 This is often referred to as 3-legged OAuth, since there are three parties involved.

 ``` php